 The tiny cocktail lounge opened in 2009.
 The lounge has been praised by cocktail enthusiasts and received national media attention because of its unorthodox approach to cocktailing through apothecary.
 Cocktails at 1022 South are made with botanical infusions and house-made tinctures.

 Keil said he intends to continue an apothecary style of cocktailing at his next venture, currently in the works.
 He plans an opening by June 1 of Hilltop Kitchen, which will be a 49-seat lounge opening where Tempest Lounge operated from 2005 until it closed in September 2012.
 Keil’s business partner in Hilltop Kitchen is Matt Schweitzer, a managing partner at Cal’s Classic American.
-(Here’s an interesting Tacoma connection: Schweitzer’s business partner at Cal’s is someone familiar to Tacomans – Jeff Chandler, who co-founded Big Horn Brewery, which later would become The Ram restaurant chain.
-Chandler sold his interest in that company.)
+(Here’s an interesting Tacoma connection: Schweitzer’s business partner at Cal’s is someone familiar to Tacomans – Jeff Chandler, the son of Cal Chandler, the founder of The Ram restaurant chain.)

 Hilltop Kitchen’s opening will add to a nightlife renaissance underway in the neighborhood immediately surrounding 1022 South.
 Since last summer, neighborhood bars Peterson Brothers 1111 and Broken Spoke have opened nearby.
 The neighborhood also houses an eclectic list of eateries, including the Vietnamese restaurant LeLe and Bob’s Bar-B-Q Pit.

 Here’s the full text of Keil’s statement::